YogaPan/c-tutorial/gcc-and-make/README.txt

 Makefile
 ========

+VARIABLES:

-If VAR2 change, VAR1 will change too.
+        VAR1  = VAR2            If VAR2 change, VAR1 will change too.

-        VAR1 = VAR2

-If VAR2 change, VAR1 will keep the origin value.
+        VAR1 := VAR2            If VAR2 change, VAR1 will keep the origin value.

-        VAR1 := VAR2

-Set VAR1 default value to VAR2.
+        VAR1 ?= VAR2            Set VAR1 default value to VAR2.

-        VAR1 ?= VAR2

-This will let you add string into VAR1.

-        VAR1 += VAR2
+        VAR1 += VAR2            Add string into VAR1.

-You can use $(VAR) to get VAR's return value

-        echo $(VAR2)
+        echo $(VAR)            Get value.

-The basic format is
+The basic format is:

         target: prerequisites
             commands

-Command will be executed if
+Command will be executed if:

         1. target not exist.
         2. prerequisites's mtime is newer than target's mtime.